u20n/s3g/README.md

  - [x] \*notes (end, foot, side, etc.)
  - [ ] Tracked Meta-Fields

-RSS/Atom: It's out of the scope of s3g to handle RSS/Atom natively; you're better off using an html -> RSS/Atom generator.
+RSS/Atom: It's out of the scope of s3g to handle RSS/Atom natively; you're better off using an html $\to$ RSS/Atom generator.

 ### Usage
 `make recompile` to recompile